meltingscales/2019-team-07f/server/README.md

 Note: Eclipse may be hard to setup.
 I know it was for me, as other steps might be omitted or platform/configuration-dependent.

+Recently, Eclipse has stopped working for me, so attempt this at your own risk.

 ### Installation

 - Install Eclipse.